Privacy Policy

 How we use your information

 Improvements in information technology are also making it possible for us to share data with other healthcare organisations for the purpose of providing you, your family and your community with better care.
+We will share relevant information from your medical record with other health or social care staff or organisations when they provide you with care.
 For example it is possible for healthcare professionals in other services to access your record with your permission when the practice is closed.
 This is explained further in the Local Information Sharing at Appendix A.

 • improving the quality and standards of care provided